 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This Jewish mandelbrot recipe isn't suitable for Passover because flour is used, but it's delicious any other time of the year.
+This Jewish mandelbrot recipe isn't suitable for Passover because flour and leavening agents are used, but it's delicious any other time of the year.
 Mandelbrot is Yiddish for almond bread and is actually a twice-baked cookie loved by Ashkenazi (Eastern European) Jews.